-Step 1.
+Step 2.
 Open the Device Manager

 The Device Manager shows a list of all the hardware components that are inside your computer or connected to it.
 It also includes emulated hardware by the apps that you have installed.
 They are organized by type.

 Right-click or press-and-hold (on a touchscreen) the name of the component with the problematic driver.
 In the menu that opens, choose Properties.

-Now you see a window with the properties of the hardware component that you selected.
-To completely remove its driver, go to the Driver tab and click or tap "Uninstall Device."
+Now, Windows opens a window with the properties of the hardware device that you've selected.
+To completely remove its driver, go to the Driver tab and click or tap on the Uninstall Device button*.*

 Which driver for which component caused you problems?